WW1 Interwar Period: Global Politics and Shifting Alliances

 Political Reconfiguration in Europe

-In the wake of the war, the political map of Europe was redrawn.
-The Austro-Hungarian and Ottoman Empires disintegrated, giving rise to new nation-states in Central and Eastern Europe.
-The Russian Revolution of 1917 had already led to the establishment of the Soviet Union by 1922, introducing a new communist regime.
-These changes created a volatile mix of nationalistic aspirations and ethnic tensions, contributing to a fragile geopolitical landscape.
+In the wake of World War I, the political map of Europe was drastically redrawn.
+The Austro-Hungarian and Ottoman Empires collapsed, and new nation-states emerged in Central and Eastern Europe.
+The Russian Revolution of 1917 had already led to the establishment of the Soviet Union by 1922, marking the beginning of a communist regime.
+These shifts created an unstable geopolitical environment characterized by nationalistic tensions, economic hardship, and the fear of future conflicts.

 Economic Turmoil and the Great Depression